SAKryukov/dotnet-solution-structure/articles/article0.md

 Of course, it works very quickly.
 But If the keys are messed up, you will get the instance of one data type and will try to type-cast it to a wrong type.
 Isn't that bad?

 Nevertheless, everything will still work.
 One can even use unrelated type names, such as `String`, provided the uniquerness of the keys is preserved.
 How?
 To achive that, I developed  this this `ResourseDictionaryUtility.NormalizeDictionary` method.
 Let's look at it closely.

+The code for [`GetObject`](#code-get-object) and [`TypeKey`](#code-type-key) is a bit simplified.
+In the source code, one can find a bit more complicated experimanta code with additional data type and parameters, indicating what to use for the type identification.
+The ideas for that are fuzzy and are not really used in any applications.

 ### Multiple Objects: Possible Mistakes and Dictionary Normalization